faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 speaker.Play(streamer)
 ```

-The problem is, that this program immediately exists and we don't hear anything.
-The solution would
+Nice!
+There is a problem with this code, though.
+This program immediately exists and we won't hear
-be to either wait infinitely using `select {}`, or somehow wait until the song ends.
-We'll learn
+anything.
+The solution would be to either wait infinitely using `select {}`, or somehow wait until
-about that in the following section.
+the song ends.
+We'll learn about that in the following section.

 ## Composing `Streamer`s

 Beep provides a number of built-in streamer compositors.
 Let's take a look at a few of them.

 One of the most important ones is `Seq`.
+Don't get confused, this has nothing to do with the
+sequence composite interface above.
 It takes some streamers and streams them one after another.
 Here's how it's implemented.

 ```go